-- Ensure that the DLI Coordinator has reviewed each Report of Investigation (ROI) for content, clarity, and investigative sufficiency. - Ensure all allegations of misconduct are accurately identified and any additional potential Manual of Rules (MOR) violations. - Reviews should ensure impartiality, fairness, and thoroughness by examining, among other things, adherence to Training Bulletin V-T.1, quality of and adherence to investigative plans, correct application of the standard of proof, credibility assessments, promptness and quality of interviews (e.g., avoiding leading questions and resolving inconsistencies), and analysis of the evidence. - If there is reasonable suspicion to believe a member is in possession of evidence or items that contain evidence (e.g., a member's personal cellular phone) of member misconduct for which a member is being administratively investigated, an investigator in an administrative investigation may demand that the member produce the evidence for use in the administrative investigation and proceedings.
-Any such demand for such information must be documented in writing with a recitation of facts giving rise to reasonable suspicion that the evidence sought is contained therein.
-Any such demand must also be reasonably tailored to the allegation(s) being investigated.
-Finally, any such demand must be accompanied by an admonition that the evidence and information produced may not be used against the member producing the information in a criminal proceeding but may be used against the member in an administrative proceeding. - Consider the use of Administrative Warrants to assist in investigations if legally and strategically viable.
-(OCA should be consulted prior to the pursuit of any Administrative Warrant.) - Review and approve/deny requests to amend or change allegation during an investigation (only the IAD Commander has the authority to remove an allegation). - Ensure that each ROI contains findings that are supported by evidence and analysis.
+- Ensure that the DLI Coordinator has reviewed each Report of Investigation (ROI) for content, clarity, and investigative sufficiency. - Ensure all allegations of misconduct are accurately identified and any additional potential Manual of Rules (MOR) violations. - Reviews should ensure impartiality, fairness, and thoroughness by examining, among other things, adherence to Training Bulletin V-T.1, quality of and adherence to investigative plans, correct application of the standard of proof, credibility assessments, promptness and quality of interviews (e.g., avoiding leading questions and resolving inconsistencies), and analysis of the evidence. - If there is reasonable suspicion to believe a member is in possession of evidence or items that contain evidence (e.g., a member's personal cellular phone) of member misconduct for which a member is being administratively investigated, the Department reserves the right to demand the member produce the evidence for use in the administrative investigation and proceedings. - Any such demand for such information must be documented in writing with a recitation of facts giving rise to reasonable suspicion that the evidence sought is contained therein. - Any such demand must also be reasonably tailored to the allegation(s) being investigated. - Any such demand must be accompanied by an admonition that the evidence and information produced may not be used against the member producing the information in a criminal proceeding but may be used against the member in an administrative proceeding. - The demand for evidence on a personal device must be reviewed and endorsed by the investigator's first level supervisor and then approved by the IAD Commander prior to the request being made. - Consider the use of Administrative Warrants to assist in investigations if legally and strategically viable.
+(OCA should be consulted prior to the pursuit of any Administrative Warrant.)

-- Once reviewed, sign each ROI memorializing approval of the findings. - Present the findings in each ROI to the IAD Commander for approval. - For cases with findings other than Sustained, forward the case to the DLI Section Analyst for processing to closure. - o For cases with Sustained findings, coordinate the presentation of the case to the Chief of Police for review and approval (see below for further). - For cases that are also being investigated by the Community Police Review Agency (CPRA), regardless of findings, liaison with the CPRA Executive Director for concurrence and closure (see below for further).
+- Review and approve/deny requests to amend or change allegation during an investigation (only the IAD Commander has the authority to remove an allegation). - Ensure that each ROI contains findings that are supported by evidence and analysis. - · Once reviewed, sign each ROI memorializing approval of the findings. - Present the findings in each ROI to the IAD Commander for approval. - For cases with findings other than Sustained, forward the case to the DLI Section Analyst for processing to closure. - For cases with Sustained findings, coordinate the presentation of the case to the Chief of Police for review and approval (see below for further). - For cases that are also being investigated by the Community Police Review Agency (CPRA), regardless of findings, liaison with the CPRA Executive Director for concurrence and closure (see below for further).